MasterK0927/Drowsiness-Detection-with-Realtime-GeoLocation-Alert-Sender/README.md

 ```python
     pip install -r requirements.txt
 ```
-In this example, the fenced code block contains Python code.
-The data-clipboard-target attribute on the button specifies the ID of the code block that should be copied when the button is clicked.
-The display:none style attribute on the div element containing the code block hides it from view until the button is clicked.

-The script at the bottom of the code adds the clipboard.js library and initializes a new ClipboardJS object with the class btn to make the copy button work.

-You can customize the code block language, code content, and button text as desired.

 3. Download Dataset from here DATASET(link) : https://drive.google.com/drive/folders/12W9DmSf1rk5gZCQvihy1IWFAVoFMrkSh and move it in deskop/drowsiness/models.

 # Usage